 August 21, 2013, marked the 60th Anniversary of a radio advertising company that grew from a 500 watt AM daytime only radio station in 1953 to a strong AM/FM/FM radio operation serving Southeastern Illinois.
 For a broadcast coverage map click here.

 WFIW-AM broadcasts with 1,000 watts at 1390 kilohertz during daylight hours and continues to broadcast at night on lower power.
-It features expanded local news, USA Radio Network news, weather and farm information, a local talk show, Rush Limbaugh, Clark Howard, Roger Hedgecock, Mike Huckabee, Dave Ramsey, George Noory and other features, plus sports, and religious programming.
+It features expanded local news, SRN Radio Network news, weather and farm information, a local talk show, Rush Limbaugh, Roger Hedgecock, Mike Huckabee, Dave Ramsey, George Noory and other features, plus sports, and religious programming.

 How did it all start?
 In July 1952 Tom Land of Carmi, IL, and Bryan Davidson of Princeton, IN, formed an equal partnership known as Wayne County Broadcasting Co.
 Land was General Manager of WROY in Carmi and Davidson was General Manager of WRAY in Princeton when the application was filed for a Construction Permit to build an AM Daytime Only Radio Station to be located 1 ½ miles east of Fairfield on Highway 15 known as Campbell Hill.
 Operating power of 500 watts was requested, utilizing a non-directional 197 ft. antenna tower, with operation on 1390 kilohertz.